selection of currently available images (new or from the archive)

 Some images are available as poster prints - very affordable high quality

 prints on 130gsm weight coated paper which look great framed behind

 glass.
 They are not archival but this is reflected in the price.
 Any

 ordered directly from myself can be signed if requested.

-For prints that will last a lifetime and longer, archival quality prints
+For prints that will last a lifetime and longer, gallery quality archival

-are available, strictly limited in number and all signed and numbered.
+prints are available, strictly limited in number and all signed and

-as the master print, at my preferred size on my preferred paper type,
+print, at my preferred size on my preferred paper type, with the longest

 The 'standard' prints are printed on the same paper type as the 'original'